MileHacker Logo

 • Ferries/Boats (Kaikia): Coastal backbone, connecting Daphne to Ouranoupolis and other monasteries.

-• Schedules are limited and can be irregular; expect unpredictability.
+• Timetables are limited and may be irregular; expect unpredictability.

 Taxis & Ride-Sharing Absent

-The concepts of formal taxis or ride-sharing do not exist on Mount Athos.
+The concepts of formal taxis or ride-hailing-sharing do not exist on Mount Athos.
 The minivans described above work as shared private transport.
-It's not feasible to hail a lift on the road.
+It's not possible to hail a ride on the road.
 Find minivans at designated points like Daphne port or Karyes.
-Payment is always in cash.
+Payment must be always in cash.

 Payment & Safety